David O. Russell: Career

-Early career
+1987–1994: Early career and directorial debut

 After graduating from Amherst, Russell traveled to Nicaragua and taught in a Sandinista literacy program.
 He worked in waitering, bartending, and catering.
 Some of his bartending colleagues included members of the Blue Man Group.
 He worked for a booksellers' association and later became a community organizer in Maine.
 He used video equipment to document slums and bad housing conditions, which later became a documentary of Lewiston, Maine.
 Russell was a political activist and canvassed and raised money in neighborhoods; he also did community work in Boston's South End.
 In addition to working in several day jobs, he began to write short films.

 Russell directed a documentary about Panamanian immigrants in Boston, which led to a job as a production assistant on a PBS series called Smithsonian World.
 In 1987, Russell wrote, produced, and directed Bingo Inferno: A Parody on American Obsessions, a short film about an obsessive bingo-playing mother.
 Two years later, he made another short titled Hairway to the Stars, which featured Bette Davis and William Hickey.
 Both shorts were shown at the Sundance Film Festival.

 After Russell made an award-winning short film for a Boston television station, he received grants from the New York State Council on the Arts and the National Endowment for the Arts.
 Instead of the money going towards a feature about a fortune cookie writer, he decided to make Spanking the Monkey, a film about an incestuous mother-son relationship.
 As a result, Russell had to return the funds to the NEA.
 Spanking the Monkey, the 1994 independent dark comedy, was his first directorial effort.
 The film was produced by Dean Silvers, and starred Jeremy Davies as a troubled young man and Alberta Watson as his lonely mother.
-Despite the controversial subject matter, the film received critical acclaim and won him Best First Screenplay and Best First Feature from the Independent Spirit Awards, as well as the Audience Award at the Sundance Film Festival.
+Despite the controversial subject matter, the film received positive reviews and won him Best First Screenplay and Best First Feature from the Independent Spirit Awards, as well as the Audience Award at the Sundance Film Festival.